YakubMordon/YakubMordon/README.md

 ### Hi, my name is Jacob!

 ---

 ### 👨‍💻 About Me:
-💻 I’m a passionate .NET Developer with hands-on experience in both backend and frontend development.
-My journey in IT began at the National University “Lviv Polytechnic”, where I discovered my love for programming and built a strong foundation in C#, C++, and JavaScript.
+💻 I'm a passionate .NET Developer with 2.5+ years of hands-on experience across backend, frontend, and desktop development.
+My journey in IT began at the National University "Lviv Polytechnic", where I discovered my love for programming and built a strong foundation in C#, C++, and JavaScript.

 🚀 From July 2024 to May 2025, I worked as a Junior .NET Developer at Digital Cloud Technologies, focusing on desktop application development using UWP, WinUI, and WPF.
 This experience strengthened my skills in building modern, responsive, and user-friendly Windows applications.

-⚙️ From June 2025 to October 2025, I joined Sigma Software as a Strong Junior .NET Developer, where I worked in a full-stack role with .NET and React.
-I also gained valuable experience with Kubernetes, Redis, and Azure AI Search, contributing to cloud-based and scalable application development.
+⚙️ From June 2025 to October 2025, I joined Sigma Software as a Strong Junior .NET Developer, where I worked in a full-stack role with ASP.NET, Entity Framework Core, React, and PostgreSQL, deploying and managing solutions on Microsoft Azure.

+🔁 From October 2025 to February 2026, I returned to Digital Cloud Technologies as a Junior .NET Developer, continuing to design and maintain scalable ASP.NET web applications with business logic and database integration.

+🏢 Since February 2026, I've been working as a Strong Junior .NET Developer at Coherent Solutions, developing backend features with C#, ASP.NET Core, and Entity Framework Core for multiple client projects, while supporting full-stack delivery with TypeScript and building optimized RESTful APIs and SQL queries.

-🎓 I have successfully graduated from the National University “Lviv Polytechnic” and continue to grow my expertise in .NET and modern web technologies.
+🎓 I have successfully graduated from the National University "Lviv Polytechnic" with a Bachelor's degree in Computer Science.

-✨ I’m passionate about writing clean, maintainable code, learning new technologies, and delivering meaningful solutions that make an impact.
+✨ I'm passionate about writing clean, maintainable code, learning new technologies, and delivering meaningful solutions that make an impact.

 ---